Majority of BP spill 'dealt with'

 Meanwhile, US President Barack Obama said on Wednesday he was pleased that the operation in the Gulf was "finally close to coming to an end".

 "Our recovery efforts, though, will continue.
-We have to reverse the damage that's been done," he said.'Not a threat'
+We have to reverse the damage that's been done," he said.

 The report on the fate of the spilt oil was compiled by 25 of "the best government and independent scientists", the National Oceanic and Atmosphere Administration (NOAA) said.